selfup/scnnr/README.md

 ```
 $ scnnr -h
   -d string
-        OPTIONAL
+        OPTIONAL Scnnr MODE
             directory where scnnr will scan
             default is current directory and all child directories (default ".")
   -e string
-        OPTIONAL
+        OPTIONAL Scnnr MODE
-            a comma delimted list of file extensions to scan
+            a comma delimited list of file extensions to scan
             if none are given all files will be searched
+  -f string
+        REQUIRED NameFinder MODE
+            fuzzy find the filename(s) contain(s) - can be comma delimited: Example 'wow' or 'wow,omg,lol'
   -k string
+        OPTIONAL Scnnr MODE
+            a comma delimited list of characters to look for in a file
+            if no keywords are given - all file paths of given file extensions will be returned
+            if keywords are given - only filepaths of matches will be returned
+  -m string
         OPTIONAL
-            a comma delimted list of characters to look for in a file
-            if no keywords are given - all file paths of given file extensions will be returned
-            if keywords are given only filepaths of matches will be returned
+            mode that scnnr will run in

+            options are:
+              (scn) for scnnr
+              (fnf) for File/NameFinder
+              (fsf) for File/SizeFinder

+            ex: scnnr -d / -k password,token,authorization
+            ex: scnnr -m fsf -s 100MB -d E:/LotsOfStuff
+            ex: scnnr -m fnf -f DEFCON -p /tmp,/usr,/etc,$HOME/Documents

+         (default "scn")
+  -p string
+        REQUIRED NameFinder MODE
+            any absolute path - can be comma delimited: Example: $HOME or '/tmp,/usr'
-  -r    OPTIONAL
+  -r    OPTIONAL Scnnr MODE
-            wether to use the regex engine or not
+            if you want to use the regex engine or not
             defaults to false and will not use the regex engine for scans unless set to a truthy value
             truthy values are: 1, t, T, true, True, TRUE
-            flasey values are: 0, f, F, false, False, FALSE
+            falsy values are: 0, f, F, false, False, FALSE
+  -s string
+        REQUIRED SizeFinder MODE
+            size: 1MB,10MB,100MB,1GB,10GB,100GB,1TB
 ```

 ### No Keywords